shivannis/xandr-docs-public/xandr-docs/articles/curate/viewing-your-object-limits.md

 # Microsoft Curate - Viewing your object limits

-Xandr limits the number of object (line items, creatives, etc.) that you can have on the platform.
+Microsoft Advertising limits the number of object (line items, creatives, etc.) that you can have on the platform.
 The Object Limits Report allows you to view these limits and proactively monitor your current usage.